Click0910/level-task/README.md

 # More improvements

-2. We can implement pagination in the endpoints response and fethcing the data in the DB
+2. We can implement pagination in the endpoints response and fetching the data in the DB
 3. Can be explored compress metadata.
 4. The inference worker  can process by batches if is needed.
 5. we can implement memoization to cache frequent queries using cachetools for example and cache the S3 connections.